 The end drive connector on the ribbon cable is for the Master IDE device and the middle connector is for the Slave device.
-The supplied cable supports IDE devices in all modes.
+The supplied cable supports IDE devices up to UDMA66 mode.

 If you want to install devices on the second IDE channel, you will need to purchase an additional IDE ribbon cable.
 If you want to use IDE devices that use the UDMA66 data transfer mode, you will need to get a cable that specifically supports UDMA66.